 Models estimated with associated set of covariates used in analogous OLS regression, see Tables 3 & 4.
 Peer variables are constructed using the first-stage justice coefficients estimates.
-Segal-Cover peer measure instruments are constructed from justice Segal-Cover scores. p<0.10, p<0.05, p<0.01 are harder than usual for such a grouping to win - i.e., the more ideological a case is, the more likely is any given justice to vote in the opposite ideological direction.36 If such endogenous case selection does exist, the resulting case selection bias will bias estimates of peer effects downwards if one fails to control for term fixed effects.
-This is because movements of the Court's ideological composition in one direction will change the distribution of cases heard, moving the average vote of continuing justices in the opposite direction.
+Segal-Cover peer measure instruments are constructed from justice Segal-Cover scores. \ p<0.10. \\\ p<0.05. \\\\ p<0.01

-In order to shed light on whether this case selection mechanism is important, we consider the relationship between the mean Segal-Cover score of justices sitting on a natural court and case characteristics that are known to be viewed as particularly conservative or liberal.37 If case selection effects exist, then reviewing a larger number of conservative (vis a vis liberal) lower court decisions is behavior that would intuitively be consistent with a comparatively liberal Court.
+In order to shed light on whether this case selection mechanism is important, we consider the relationship between the mean Segal-Cover score of justices sitting on a natural court and case characteristics that are known to be viewed as particularly conservative or liberal.
+If case selection effects exist, then reviewing a larger number of conservative (vis a vis liberal) lower court decisions is behavior that would intuitively be consistent with a comparatively liberal Court.
 Figure 3 reveals a strong relationship as hypothesized, with more liberal Supreme Court cohorts (high average Segal-Cover scores) mostly reviewing conservative lower court opinions, and vice versa.

 This analysis reveals an important reason to control for term fixed effects in the models in Sections 3.5 and 3.6.
-To the extent that case selection is governed by the justices jointly, irrespective of whether a justice will ultimately be recused, case selection effects will be common (at least by issue area) within a natural court.38 Term dummies capture this effect, so the peer effect coefficients we report in Tables 4 and 5 are not biased by endogenous case selection.
+To the extent that case selection is governed by the justices jointly, irrespective of whether a justice will ultimately be recused, case selection effects will be common (at least by issue area) within a natural court.
+Term dummies capture this effect, so the peer effect coefficients we report in Tables 4 and 5 are not biased by endogenous case selection.